The day after a test, every math teacher has heard this student complaint:

 Would you like to receive free perks and be recognized for your passion?
 Then check out USATestprep’s new Ambassador Program.
 Our Ambassadors help spread the word and educate teachers about USATestprep.
 In exchange, Ambassadors are rewarded with free swag, online recognition, first-to-know status, access to our super user community, and more!

 Every year USATestprep hosts user meetings throughout the country to help you, our customers, get the most from your USATestprep experience.
-This year we are adding a few new locations to ensure that more educators are able to take advantage of these training events.
+This January we have added a few new locations to ensure that more educators are able to take advantage of these training events.

-All events are from 8:30am-12:30pm and include a continental breakfast, refreshment break, and USATestprep swag.
+All events are from 8:30am-12:30pm and include a certificate for 4 hours of professional development, a continental breakfast break, and USATestprep swag.
 Cost is $65 per person.
 Be sure to bring your laptop or tablet to the training.